Welcome to the University of Michigan!

 More information

-U-M offers a wide variety of Well-being Resources, which are searchable on Well-being for U-M Students.
+U-M offers a wide variety of well-being resources, which are searchable on the Well-being Collective website.
 If you would like help learning about campus resources for well-being, please contact Wolverine Wellness at 734-763-1320 or email [email protected].

 If you are currently receiving mental health care, or are interested in doing so, please: